 Luke L., a cloud security specialist for a financial services firm, writes, “You can also integrate with Amazon Managed Services.
 You can also get a snapshot in time, whether that's over a 24-hour period, seven days, or a month, to determine what the estate might look like at a certain point in time and generate reports from that for vulnerability management forums.”

-Microsoft Defender for Cloud is ranked 2nd in CWPP (Cloud Workload Protection Platforms) with 25 reviews while Prisma Cloud by Palo Alto Networks is ranked 1st in CWPP (Cloud Workload Protection Platforms) with 16 reviews.
-Microsoft Defender for Cloud is rated 8.2, while Prisma Cloud by Palo Alto Networks is rated 8.0.
+Microsoft Defender for Cloud is ranked 2nd in CWPP (Cloud Workload Protection Platforms) with 31 reviews while Prisma Cloud by Palo Alto Networks is ranked 1st in CWPP (Cloud Workload Protection Platforms) with 20 reviews.
+Microsoft Defender for Cloud is rated 8.2, while Prisma Cloud by Palo Alto Networks is rated 7.6.
 The top reviewer of Microsoft Defender for Cloud writes "Provides good recommendations and makes policy administration easy".
-On the other hand, the top reviewer of Prisma Cloud by Palo Alto Networks writes "Gives me a holistic view of cloud security across multiple clouds or multiple cloud workloads within one cloud provider".
-Microsoft Defender for Cloud is most compared with Amazon GuardDuty, Microsoft 365 Defender, Cortex XDR by Palo Alto Networks, Trend Micro Cloud One Workload Security and Trend Micro XDR, whereas Prisma Cloud by Palo Alto Networks is most compared with Aqua Security, Check Point CloudGuard Posture Management, Snyk, Wiz and Orca Security.
+On the other hand, the top reviewer of Prisma Cloud by Palo Alto Networks writes "Gives us security control gates and automated notifications in container orchestrator, but deploy is API-driven, not a built-in integration".
+Microsoft Defender for Cloud is most compared with Microsoft 365 Defender, Amazon GuardDuty, Trend Micro Cloud One Workload Security, Cortex XDR by Palo Alto Networks and Orca Security, whereas Prisma Cloud by Palo Alto Networks is most compared with Aqua Security, Check Point CloudGuard Posture Management, Snyk, Orca Security and Amazon GuardDuty.
 See our Microsoft Defender for Cloud vs. Prisma Cloud by Palo Alto Networks report.

 See our list of best CWPP (Cloud Workload Protection Platforms) vendors, best Cloud Security Posture Management (CSPM) vendors, and best Cloud-Native Application Protection Platforms (CNAPP) vendors.